pruthviperumalla/Event-Recommender-System/README.md

 - **Ensemble Classifier**

    To further improve the performance, we experimented with an ensemble of several of the above models we implemented.
-We obtained the best validation as well as the test results with an ensemble of Random Forest classifier and KNN classifer.
+We obtained the best validation as well as the test results with an ensemble of Random Forest classifier and KNN classifier.
 These two classifiers are ensembled by the hard(majority) voting mechanism with 0.9 weight for Random Forest and 0.1 weight for KNN.
-In terms of F0.5 score, the ensemble model shows 2.6% improvement over the Random Forest classifier and 4.8% improvement over the KNN classifier.
+In terms of F0.5 score, the ensemble model shows 2.3% improvement over the Random Forest classifier and 4.8% improvement over the KNN classifier.